Translations

 What is a Syllogism?

 First, the line of reasoning must be described.
-It is called a “syllogism.”
+It is called a syllogism.
 The word is transliterated from the Greek, συλλογισμός.
 It means logical reasoning or thinking about something in a sensible manner.
-Growing up, my parents taught me how to think right.
-In college, I sat at the feet of scholars, who taught me valid and sound reasoning in formal logic.
+Growing up, my parents taught me how to think correctly.
+In college, I sat at the feet of scholars who taught me the valid and sound reasoning of formal logic.
 I have studied the topic since college.
 Sound reasoning should be common sense.

 To be rational is to think logically.
-To be irrational is to think by emotion only.
-Far too many people are irrational – arguing from emotion only – without thinking reasonably and not using common sense.
+Irrationality is based on emotion only.
+Far too many people are irrational, arguing from emotion only, without thinking reasonably and not using common sense.

-The Merriam-Webster Dictionary defines and examples syllogism as:
+The Merriam-Webster Dictionary defines and gives an example of a syllogism as follows:

 1: a deductive scheme of a formal argument consisting of a major and a minor premise and a conclusion (as in "every virtue is laudable; kindness is a virtue; therefore kindness is laudable").

-A deductive argument – as an “if then” (or modus ponens, from Latin “method of affirming”) proposition – is a syllogism.
+A syllogism is a deductive argument.
+It is an “if-then” (or modus ponens, from the Latin “method of affirming”) proposition.
 A valid argument is when the conclusion must be true, if the premises are true.
 A sound argument is when the conclusion is true, because the premises are true.

 The Moral Argument